 If you've enjoyed Thai Basil Chicken at your local Thai/Asian restaurants and eateries, try this wonderful homemade recipe!
 Once all your fresh ingredients are ready, this dish cooks up in just minutes.
 Basil chicken is one of the most popular Thai dishes, both in Thailand and here in North America, offering spicy flavors that mingle beautifully with the fresh taste of savory basil.

-- 4-5 cloves garlic, chopped fine
+- 4 to 5 cloves garlic, chopped fine

-- 1-2 fresh red chilies, chopped fine, OR 1/2 to 3/4 tsp. dried crushed chili (chili flakes)
+- 1 to 2 fresh red chiles, chopped fine, or 1/2 to 3/4 teaspoon dried crushed chile (chile flakes)

-- 3 tablespoons white wine OR white cooking wine
+- 3 tablespoons white wine, or white cooking wine

 - 2 small bell peppers: red and yellow, sliced

-- 1 small green pepper OR 1/2 zucchini, chopped into bite-size pieces
+- 1 small green pepper, or 1/2 zucchini, chopped into bite-size pieces

 - 3 green onions, sliced

-- 1/2 compressed cup Thai basil, OR substitute sweet basil
+- 1/2 compressed cup Thai basil, or substitute sweet basil

-- 2-3 tablespoons vegetable oil
+- 2 to 3 tablespoons vegetable oil

 - 3 tablespoons oyster sauce

-- 2-3 tablespoons Golden Mountain Sauce
+- 2 to 3 tablespoons Golden Mountain Sauce

 - 1 tablespoon fish sauce